-The rugged eastern edge of the Westfjords is one of the least visited parts of Iceland, yet it’s also the most scenic and hypnotic with its sparse population and untouched nature.
-Holmavik is the main village situated in Steingrimsfjordur Fjord along the picturesque Strandir coast.
-It provides a different variety of natural beauty and mystery than other towns in this region.
+Holmavik is the main village along the magical Strandir coast.
+This rugged eastern edge of the Westfjords is one of the least visited parts of Iceland.
+Yet it’s also the most scenic and hypnotic with its sparse population and untouched nature.
+It’s a place of spectacular beauty, peace and quiet.

-As with most towns in rural Iceland, fishing and sheep farming are the main trades.
-You’ll also find The Sheep Farming Museum in the village, dedicated to the Icelandic sheep and sheep farming.
-The museum provides entertainment for all ages, with a play room for children.
-You can even have the opportunity to feed real lambs milk from a bottle.
+As with most villages in rural Iceland, fishing and sheep farming are the main trades.
+The interesting Sheep Farming Museum, about 10 kilometers from the village, is easily worth a visit.
+The museum provides entertainment for all ages, even the opportunity to feed real lambs milk from a bottle!

 Check out our complete guide to the Westfjords.